How to Order Your Utah Driving Record

 - Utah DUI reports.

 If you order your driving record through DMV.com, you will receive valuable information such as: violation convictions, accidents (if reported by the state), suspensions or limitations, special license classifications and DUI offenses on record.
-DMV.com recommends ordering a copy to stay on top of your files.
-Find out what is on your driving history report by filling out the form above to order a copy of your records.

 Did you know?
 Your personal driving history is a public record.
 Potential employers, insurance providers, and courts of law can all request a copy of your driving history.